Now that’s what I’m talking about!

 Sean spends an enchanted evening fending off angry spirits, misshapen freaks, and a hot girl named Chrissy (Melanie Stone) who wanders into the chaos.

-Like the legendary Don Knotts in The Ghost and Mister Chicken, Joseph Winter delivers a sublime scaredy-cat performance, that comes garnished with the best girlie shriek of man-terror I’ve heard in a minute.
+Like the legendary Don Knotts in The Ghost and Mister Chicken, Joseph Winter delivers an unhinged scaredy-cat performance, that comes garnished with the best girlie shriek of man-terror I’ve heard in a minute.

 As Sean Ruddy, a man who will do anything to please the ever-present and increasingly fickle comment string, Winter willfully throws himself into a thankless part, that of sacrificial lamb to his voracious followers.